 Rather, study a variety of nativities of persons well-known to you such as parents and grandparents, siblings and cousins, co-workers and neighbors, in order to establish a neutral and data-driven knowledge base.

-The vidya of Jyotisha is not a strictly rational empirical science.
-Jyotisha vidya engages both lunar intuition and solar reasoning.
-However t it is important to see a substantial database of charts showing wide variety of Jyotisha nativities in order to validate the teachings of the classics.
+Jyotishavidya engages both lunar intuition and solar reasoning.
+However, T it is important to see a substantial database of charts showing wide variety of Jyotisha nativities in order to validate the teachings of the classics.
 Otherwise, unfortunately, the whole enterprise falls into lineage interpretive conflict and village superstition.

 Read lots of charts!